HashkeyHSK/whale-staking/docs/PRODUCT_SUMMARY.md

 ### 4. Whitelist Mechanism

 **Configuration**:
+- Whitelist mode: Disabled by default (open to all users)
-- Whitelist mode can be enabled/disabled at deployment
+- Admin can enable whitelist mode after deployment if needed
 - If enabled: Only whitelisted users can stake
 - If disabled: All users can stake freely
-- Admin can toggle whitelist mode after deployment

 ### 5. Reward Pool Management